Dow Chemical Company: Environmental record

 In 2003, Dow agreed to pay $2 million, the largest penalty ever in a pesticide case, to the state of New York for making illegal safety claims related to its pesticides.
 The New York Attorney General's Office stated that Dow AgroSciences had violated a 1994 agreement with the State of New York to stop advertisements making safety claims about its pesticide products.
 Dow stated that it was not admitting to any wrongdoing, and that it was agreeing to the settlement to avoid a costly court battle.

+From 2019 to 2023, Dow's chemical plants had multiple unauthorised pollutant releases, including in Louisiana, United States, and The Netherlands, where independent journalists found the rivers were "already heavily polluted".
+Some of these releases caused explosions at the plants.
+After a chemical release due to a rail crash involving Dow rail cars, the rail operator was held solely liable for the pollutant cleanup.

 According to the United States Environmental Protection Agency (EPA), Dow has some responsibility for 96 of the United States' Superfund toxic waste sites.
 One of these, a former UCC uranium and vanadium processing facility near Uravan, Colorado, is listed as the sole responsibility of Dow.
 The rest are shared with numerous other companies.
 Fifteen sites have been listed by the EPA as finalized (cleaned up) and 69 are listed as "construction complete", meaning that all required plans and equipment for cleanup are in place.

+In 2022, Dow was the top water polluter and 12th highest air polluter in the US, weighted by population toxic exposure, by the University of Massachusetts.
+In 2023, Dow was the 33rd highest carbon greenhouse polluter in the US, having produced 0.2% of total greenhouse emissions.

 In 2007, the chemical industry trade association – the American Chemical Council – gave Dow an award of 'Exceptional Merit' in recognition of longstanding energy efficiency and conservation efforts.
 Between 1995 and 2005, Dow reduced energy intensity (BTU per pound produced) by 22 percent.
 This is equivalent to saving enough electricity to power eight million US homes for a year.
 The same year, Dow subsidiary, Dow Agrosciences, won a United Nations Montreal Protocol Innovators Award for its efforts in helping replace methyl bromide – a compound identified as contributing to the depletion of the ozone layer.
 In addition, Dow Agrosciences won an EPA "Best of the Best" Stratospheric Ozone Protection Award.
 The United States Environmental Protection Agency (EPA) named Dow as a 2008 Energy Star Partner of the Year for excellence in energy management and reductions in greenhouse gas emissions.

+In April 2019, the company was added to the Dow Jones Industrial Average (DJIA).

 In December 2022, the company was added to the Dow Jones Sustainability World Index.